 As far as her passions and goals, Megan loves waking up early (mornings are her highly treasured time of day), working out, and creating content.
 Her podcast has been a key way to develop content, share her knowledge, and control the extent to which her personal life details are out in the world.
 Meagan is currently determining her goals personally and professionally but looks ahead to a position of leadership relating to influencer marketing, production, or creating her own business in the future.

 How to Start A Podcast:

-Megan provided us with the inside scoop on the podcast creation process, the origin of her podcast concept and niche and how she does it all – from tried and tested equipment, tools and podcast platforms, to her personal editing process that works for her weekly episodes and how she want about her podcast launch process.
+Megan provided us with the inside scoop on the podcast creation process, the origin of her podcast concept and niche, and how she does it all – from tried and tested equipment, tools, and podcast platforms, to her personal editing process that works for her weekly episodes and how she went about her podcast launch process.

 Talking on the episode creative process, sponsors, and building her brand prior to launch.

 Camille Outside The Box: Tell me a little more about your podcast.
 What are/is your topic(s) of focus and why?